billminear/homelab_resources/README.md

 ## Directories
 ### Docs
-- Description:
 - Guides and information which I've collected and compiled while researching, building, and maintaining my environment.
 I try to be concise, descriptive, and practical.

   > **NOTE:** I'm by no means an expert but will **try** to do things correctly.
   Because of this, please be mindful when using these guides, if you do.